Document

 |

-To encourage more contributions towards political parties, there is a provision of exemption from taxation under Section 80GGB.
-This section of the Income Tax Act 1961 mainly deals with donations and contributions made by Indian Companies towards political parties or electoral trusts.
+To encourage more contributions to political parties, Section 80GGB provides an exemption from taxation.
+This section of the Income Tax Act 1961 mainly deals with donations and contributions made by Indian Companies to political parties or electoral trusts.

 Tax Deductions under Section 80GGB